Toll roads in Europe: Bulgaria

 All vehicles using roads in Bulgaria must have a vignette sticker.
 It is obligatory for almost all national roads in Bulgaria, not only for highways.

-2017 Price for annual sticker (valid from Jan 1 to Jan 31 next year regardless date of purchase) for vehicles under 3.5 t is 97 BGN.
+2017 Price for annual sticker (valid from January 1 to January 31 next year regardless date of purchase) for vehicles under 3.5 t is 97 BGN.
 There's stickers for a month (30 BGN) and for a week (15 BGN).

 In April 2016 Bulgaria launched a tender for implementation of an electronic toll collection system for vehicles heavier than 3.5 tonnes for all roads.

 Czech Republic

-2017 prices for vehicles under 3.5 tonnes:
+2024 prices for vehicles under 3.5 tonnes:

-Annual (R): CZK 1,500 Starts on December 1, 2016 and expires on January 31, 2018 (1 month before and after the nominal period).
+Annual (R): CZK 2,300 Starts on the day chosen during the online purchase and expires at the end of the 365-th calendar day.

-Month (M): CZK 440 Starts on the day marked on the sticker and expires at the end of the same day as marked on the sticker in the immediately following month.
+Month (M): CZK 430 Starts on the day chosen during the online purchase and expires at the end of the same day as chosen in the immediately following month.

-10-day (D): CZK 310 Starts on the day marked on the sticker and expires at the end of the tenth calendar day.
+10-day (D): CZK 270 Starts on the day chosen during the online purchase and expires at the end of the tenth calendar day.

+One day (J): CZK 200 Valid for one day chosen during the online purchase.